The 5 Major Domesticated Pepper Species

 Third, you will have highly unstable peppers for the first few generations.
 F2 seeds, or filial generation 2, are highly unstable.
 There is a tremendous amount of genetic variation in early generations.
 To reach a stable variety, at least 8 generations of selected, isolated plants must be grown!

 If you are still interested in cross breeding, join the Facebook group Phenos & Crosses to learn and get inspired.
-The community loves to share amazing pictures from amateur and professional pepper breeders.
+The community always has a variety of amazing pictures from amateur and professional pepper breeders.

 I hope this article about pepper species was helpful to you in some way!
-If there is anything missing, or something you believe should be added, let us know.
+There are many ways to identify different pepper plants if you aren’t sure what you are growing.
+If there is anything missing from this article, or something you believe should be added, let me know.
 Thanks for reading.

 Love it!